 Use the design renderings and sample units from your manufacturer to build out your online shop page, and make sure you can receive payments.
 (Read more about Wix Payments.)
 If you’re planning to sell in your gym as well, carve out space for a display.

 Once you receive notifications that your first order is on the way, spread the news with on-premises signage and social media posts.
 Consider other marketing strategies that fit with your brand and your clients: Would a fashion show with your instructors or trainers draw attendance if you host it after class, serve smoothies and host a giveaway?
 Should you offer discounts or incentives for your most frequent gym visitors?
-Can you team up with regional influencers to spread the news?
+Can you team up with regional influencers to spread the news as well as expand your networking skills?

 05. Monitoring sales

 Now is not the time to set and forget, Zohar says.
 It’s essential to keep track of sales, revenue and merchandise levels on a weekly (if not daily) basis.
+Don't forget to include an expense report in order to keep track of what you owe and what you own.
 “Adding inventory too quickly is a sure way to go bankrupt.
 It took us two years to introduce a new style and it’s very slowly gaining speed,” she says of her Softwear line.

 What’s selling—and what’s not—can tell you a lot about both your audience and your fitness clothing line.
 Ask for honest feedback from your members either in person or in a follow-up email survey.